 My ultimate goal as principal is to provide a safe and nurturing environment where each student can reach his/her potential and realize the limitless benefits of education.
 It is my hope that all of our students graduate from Brevard High School with a well-rounded education which provides them with all of the tools that they will need to be successful in the future, regardless of the college or career path they decide to pursue.
 Student achievement and test scores are of utmost importance, but they should never overshadow the multifaceted education that we must provide for our students as educators.
 By providing quality programs in athletics, music and the arts, and career and technical education, we ensure the success of our students by exposing them to new ideas, opportunities, people, and experiences.

-Personally, I graduated from the University of North Carolina at Chapel Hill in 1997 and, over the course of 12 years, attained my teaching certification, Master's of Administration degree, and my Doctorate of Education degree in the area of Educational Leadership from the University of North Carolina at Wilmington.
+Personally, I graduated from the University of North Carolina at Chapel Hill in 1997 and, over the course of 16 years, attained my teaching certification, Master's of Administration degree, and my Doctorate of Education degree in the area of Educational Leadership from the University of North Carolina at Wilmington.
 I was first drawn to the North Carolina coast because of my love of surfing, something that I have done for over twenty-five years.
 I also love playing drums, biking, physical fitness, and sports (particularly baseball and basketball).
 I have used these interests throughout my life to connect with people from different backgrounds and to forge relationships that will last a lifetime.
-I have a loving wife Tenesha, who works as an EC teacher for TCS, and an energetic two-year old son named Luke.
 Being a loving husband and father is my ultimate goal in life, and it is my hope that my wife and I continue to raise our son in Brevard for many years to come.

 Yours in education,